Last Updated on

 Don’t be surprised to hear your Husky-Shepherd mix ‘talking’ to you, whining for your attention, or barking at the slightest disturbance at home.

-Before you get a Husky-Shepherd cross, you should carefully consider if the noise will be a disturbance to your neighbors.
+Before you get this hybrid, you should carefully consider if the noise will be a disturbance to your neighbors.

 Just listen to the noise this Siberian Shepherd can make:

-What are the activity requirements of the Gerberian Shepsky?
+What are the activity requirements of the Husky-GSD crossbreed?

-As an extremely active dog, the Gerberian Shepsky needs about 120 minutes of exercise per day, which can be divided into hour-long walks twice daily.
+As an extremely active dog, he needs about 120 minutes of exercise per day, which can be divided into hour-long walks twice daily.
 These hybrids have enough energy to do around 11 miles of walking weekly.

 Fetch, catching frisbees, and flyball are great activities you can do with your German Shepherd-Husky mix.
 These active games will give him enough daily mental and physical stimulation.

 Adequate daily exercise helps keep your dog’s behavior in check.
 You can avoid potential problems such as excessive barking, chewing, and howling by keeping your dog occupied throughout the day.

 Given its activity requirements, this crossbreed may not be an ideal pet for couch potatoes or owners who just want a dog to chill with.